5th Annual Community Night

 In the state Capitol, his priorities include strengthening the state’s economy and protecting Butler County’s traditional values.

-For the 2013-14 legislative session, Ellis serves on the Appropriations, Consumer Affairs, Ethics, Judiciary, Liquor Control and Rules committees.
+During the 2013-14 legislative session, Ellis served on the Appropriations, Consumer Affairs, Ethics, Judiciary, Liquor Control and Rules committees.

 In March 2009, he was appointed by then-House Republican Leader Sam Smith to serve on Gov. Ed Rendell’s Stimulus Oversight Commission.

 In January 2008, Ellis was appointed to the Board of Trustees of the Senator John Heinz History Center in Pittsburgh.
 His duties include helping to shape the annual budget and providing guidance and leadership in moving the history center’s mission forward.
 In addition, he was appointed to the Moraine Trails Council, Boy Scouts of America Executive Board in May 2008.

 A third-generation small business owner, Ellis has identified economic growth as his top legislative priority.
 In the decade before his election, he worked with his family to build a network of western Pennsylvania auto dealerships, Ellis Auto Group, with branches in Lyndora and Penn Township.
 Due to his entrepreneurial experience, Ellis was named chairman of the House Subcommittee on Small Business and as co-chairman of the House Republican Policy Committee’s Small Business Task Force.